 what this means

-remember that time when you got into a certain university, or left your hometown for a bigger city, or quit your job to focus on a new career?
+remember that time you got into a certain university, or left your hometown for a bigger city, or quit your job to focus on a new career?

 a pattern is emerging. we’re: